-Contact Sophie directly or visit any one of our offices as Sophie deals with Equine cases across Marple Bridge, Knutsford, Holmfirth and London offices.
-If you have any questions about equine law please book an appointment to learn more about the wider range of services available
+Contact us directly or visit any one of our offices.
+If you have any questions about equine law please book an appointment to learn more about the wider range of services available.

 Keeping and riding horses, whilst enjoyable and rewarding, can be a high-risk and expensive endeavour.
 Naturally, animals are unpredictable and so horse owners need to ensure that suitable steps are taken in case anything happens.

 We have experienced lawyers that specialise in settling private and personal legal issues related to equine law.
 Some of the areas of equine law that we can help you deal with include: